-Security is often an overlooked feature when it comes to exchanges.
-Many investors and traders are happy to leave their funds on an exchange and it is not difficult to find a reason why.
+Security is often an overlooked feature when it comes to exchange platforms.
+Many investors and traders are happy to leave their funds in exchange wallets and it is not difficult to find a reason why.
 It is convenient and the fees for moving funds from wallets to exchanges and back again can be costly.

 San Francisco headquartered Kraken is the world’s largest Bitcoin exchange in Euro trading.
 The exchange was founded in 2011 giving it a long history of operation.
 Kraken has been backed by a number of significant investors including Money Partners Group, Hummingbird Ventures, Blockchain Capital, and Digital Currency Group.
 The exchange also deals in altcoins and a number of different fiat currencies.

-Kraken takes its security seriously and has a strong wallet.
+Kraken takes its security seriously, moreover, it boasts of having a strong, integrated exchange wallet.
 All user deposits are stored in cold wallets which are offline wallets.
-The vast majority of the exchanges funds are stored in cold wallets.
+The vast majority of the funds of the exchange are stored in cold wallets.
 Only the amount of funds required to maintain high liquidity and operate effectively are stored in hot wallets.
-Hot wallets are online wallets which are less secure and more susceptible to hacking.
+Hot wallets are online wallets that are less secure and more susceptible to hacking.

-Kraken is one of the only exchanges which conducts a proof of reserve audit.
-This is an audit conducted by an independent party which supports that Kraken holds fully all of the user’s funds.
+Kraken is one of the only exchanges which conducts proof of reserve audit.
+This is an audit conducted by an independent party that supports that Kraken holds fully all of the user’s funds.
 This process also enables users to independently verify that Kraken holds the funds for their account.

-While some exchanges focus heavily on security and charge hefty fees for it, Kraken is an exchange accessible to the everyday cryptocurrency user that applies strong security.
+While some exchanges focus heavily on security and charge hefty fees for it, Kraken is an exchange accessible to everyday cryptocurrency users that applies strong security.
 Users can also further the security of their account by adding two-factor authentication.
-Kraken is an exchange which also performs well in other areas.
+Kraken is an exchange that also performs well in other areas.
 It is highly liquid, provides a suite of professional trading tools, and has low fees.
-All considered together, this puts Kraken at the top of the list of exchanges with the best wallets.
+With all things considered, these factors put Kraken at the top of the list of exchange wallets with the best security.

-OKCoin takes the security of their wallet seriously and undergoes a complicated procedure to ensure that users funds are safe.
+OKCoin takes the security of their exchange wallet seriously and undergoes an intricate procedure to ensure that users funds are safe.
 OKCoin generates multiple private keys and the majority of funds are stored across a number of cold wallets.
 High levels of encryption are applied to the private keys and these are stored in bank vaults.

 There is a limit to the amount that can be stored in any one cold wallet and after a transaction is made from the cold wallet, it cannot be used again.
 Hot wallets are used to operate the exchange and provide sufficient liquidity.